apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

 kbcli cluster create mysql <clustername>
 ```

-Create a Raft Group.
+Create a RaftGroup Cluster.

 ```bash
 kbcli cluster create mysql --mode raftGroup <clustername>
 ```

-If you only have one node for deploying a Raft Group, set the `availability-policy` as `true` when creating a Raft Group.
+If you only have one node for deploying a RaftGroup Cluster, set the `availability-policy` as `none` when creating a RaftGroup Cluster.

 ```bash
 kbcli cluster create mysql --mode raftGroup --availability-policy none <clustername>